Inzhenerka/docs.getdbt.tech/website/docs/guides/visual-editor-qs.md

     <Lightbox src="/img/docs/dbt-cloud/visual-editor/aggregation.png" width="90%" title="The configured aggregation operator tile." />

-6. Press the **Play icon** and preview the data.
+6. Click the **Play icon** to preview the data.
 You're starting to see the results you're looking for, but the data is scattered.
-Let's clean it up a bit further.
+Let's clean it up a bit more.

 :::tip

-As your model growns, you can zoom in and out to view what you need.
+As your model grows, you can zoom in and out to view your needs.
 Click and hold in empty canvas space to drag your setup across the screen.
 Click the **Fit view** icon to see your entire model on the screen.
-Click the **Auto layout** icon to auto arrange the tiles efficiently.
+Click the **Auto layout** icon to auto-arrange the tiles efficiently.

 :::

 ### Add some order

 There's a lot of data there.
-Dozens of customers buying hundreds of products.
-You're going to sort it so the customers are listed ascending by CUSTOMER_ID number with the products they've bought the most listed in descending order.
+Dozens of customers are buying hundreds of products.
+You will sort it so that the customers are listed ascending by their CUSTOMER_ID number, with the most purchased products listed in descending order.

 1. Drag the **Order** operator over to the right of the **Aggregation** tile and connec them.
 2. Click **Configure order**.